venicegeo/nearsight/README.md

 ## Installation
-NOTE: For this app to be functional, you should add NEARSIGHT_UPLOAD and optionally S3_CREDENTIALS.
+NOTE: For this app to be functional, you should add NEARSIGHT_UPLOAD_PATH and optionally S3_CREDENTIALS.
 ```
 yum install -y git
 git clone https://github.com/venicegeo/nearsight